planet-nine-app/planet-nine/README.md

 [^3]: Crypto is so toxic that the mere mention of it anywhere is usually an immediate deal breaker for people.
 As such, in a lot of docs I tend to skirt around the association.
 I feel alright risking it here since I feel anyone who bothered to read this far into this doc, and this footnote about it, will be open to the idea that there might be useful things wrapped up in the questionable shroud that is crypto today.

 [^4]: This, of course, isn't true everywhere, and indeed may not be true anywhere depending on your point of view.

+[^5]: I'm well aware that advertising can seem innocuous compared to say genocide, and climate change.
+If I could solve those with software, I would, but so long as I'm confined to a single human lifetime, I've got to maximize my contribution by leveraging the skills I do have.